 5. Server Failure

 You may experience network disruptions when your VPN server is in maintenance or has technical issues.
 Either wait until the server maintenance is finished or connect to another available server in such circumstances.
-You can also contact our VPN customer support team to resolve technical issues.
+You can also contact your VPN customer support team to resolve technical issues.

 Importance of a Kill Switch

-Many individuals use a VPN for online protection.
-VPNs encrypt your online activity, keeping you anonymous while browsing and protecting you from online monitoring or tracking.
-However, VPN connections can face disruptions, exposing your internet activity and personal details like your IP address.
+Many individuals and businesses use a VPN for online protection.
+Why?
+Well, because of the benefits they get — VPNs encrypt your online activity, they keep you anonymous while browsing, and they protect you from online monitoring or tracking.

 ExtremeVPN